 AFWA and the U.S. Fish and Wildlife Service (USFWS) cooperatively administer the Multistate Conservation Grant Program.

-The Association solicits grant applications and makes “priority list” recommendations to the USFWS, which can only fund projects from the Association's list.
-Once the USFWS makes its final selection, AFWA notifies the successful applicants and then manages and monitors grant awards.
 Each year, up to $6 million is available to fund MSCGP projects.
 Projects may be funded for one, two or three years on a calendar year basis.

 • Projects must benefit sport fish, wild birds or wild mammals since the funding comes from the Sport Fish Restoration Account and the Wildlife Restoration Fund.